dkuntz811/githubchallenge_kickoff/README.md

 Weekend 5 complete and sent to instructors. .
 Sent Weekend 4 to instructors for review.

 Reviewd weekend 4 and 5 with Danny.
 Two Assessments to redo.

+Beginning of Pi.
+Will continue to explore Angular.
+React next.